EtoDemerzel0427/RectoWiki/README.md

   </p>
 </div>

-A modern, personal wiki application built with React, Vite, and Tailwind CSS.
-It features a file-based content system, Markdown rendering with math and code support, and a responsive, beautiful UI.
+**Meta Wiki** offers the best of both worlds: a **Static Web Wiki** for hosting your knowledge online, and a **Native Desktop App** for offline editing and management.

+Built with React, Vite, and Electron, it seamlessly bridges the gap between a public digital garden and a private, local-first note-taking tool.

 ## Features